Subscriber News: January 2019

 Scott Winkler's essay "Stories and the Lives They Save" was published on the blog of Ruminate, a literary journal with an interest in spiritual topics.

 Yvonne Chism-Peace has several poetry publications to report for 2018.
-“Freedom of Choice” and “Star Harbor” were published in Collateral.
-“Chestnut at 49th”, “No Marker Yet”, and “Backwards” were published in Voices, the online journal of Brain Mill Press, as a feature titled “One Catholic Girl: The Fifties”.
-“Boll Weevil and Me” was published in The WAiF Project, Issue #2 (Fall 2018), whose theme was “Leaving”.
+"Freedom of Choice" (PDF) and "Star Harbor" (PDF) were published in Collateral.
+"Chestnut at 49th", "No Marker Yet", and "Backwards" were published in Voices, the online journal of Brain Mill Press, as a feature titled "One Catholic Girl: The Fifties".
+"Boll Weevil and Me" was published in The WAiF Project, Issue #2 (Fall 2018), whose theme was "Leaving".
 Her work also appeared in the anthologies Quiet Diamonds (The Orchard Street Press, 2018) and Bosque #8 (Bosque Press, 2018).
 More poems are forthcoming in spring 2019 in AMP, the online journal of Hofstra University; Foreign; and the Nassau Literary Review, a publication of Princeton University.

 David Kherdian's poetry collection Awakening, illustrated by Nonny Hogrogian, was released in December and is available on Amazon.
 From the book blurb: "Awakening is about capturing the heart of those moments in our lives that impress our deepest feelings, with vivifying details that act as a mirror to stir our conscience."

 Published: January 7, 2019